 Welcome to the electronic forest…

 I first found out about Koshiro Hino’s music through last year’s KAKUHAN duo with Yuki Nakagawa, a jaw-dropping set of compelling experimentalism based on drum machines, electronics and cello (one of aJN’s picks of 2022).
-He’s also known for goat, the avant-garde not-rock band (whose first two albums, rereleased by EM Records, coincidentally arrived while writing this).
+He’s also known for goat, the avant-garde not-rock band (a selection from their first two albums, rereleased by EM Records, coincidentally arrived while writing this).
 GEIST II is his latest; an acousmatic production from an eleven-piece band, comprising a multitude of horns and woodwinds, cello (Yuki Nakagawa again), drums and, of course, electronics.
 Utterly different – although the two albums make surprising sense taken together – GEIST II is a lusher affair, immersive and even overwhelming, in which you can either play spot-the-instrument (seriously, nothing sounds like a saxophone to me!) or just slip beneath the surface and float wherever it takes you.
 It took me way out of orbit…

 A botanical future-garden, a dank cyber-woodland trail, an alien jungle… Insects chirrup and vibrate in the too-green, a slow atmospheric rumble builds, there’s a metallic shimmer in the air (or whatever it is you’re breathing).

 As side one proceeds, more and more I’m put in mind of old pulp science fiction stories, when Venus was still imagined to be a verdant-but-alien jungle, a greenhouse planet – foetid and steaming and filled with other biochemistries.